kumpan/unikorn/content/cookie/2020-06-08-cookie-policy.md

 canonical: /cookie-policy
 hero:
   heading: Cookie policy
-  text: We use cookies and similar technologies to recognise your repeat visits
-    and preferences, as well as to measure the effectiveness of campaigns and analyse traffic.
+  text: We have cookies!
   featured_image:
     src: ../assets/cookie-policy.svg
     alt: privacy policy
 ---
+We use cookies and similar technologies to recognise your repeat visits and preferences, as well as to measure the effectiveness of campaigns and analyse traffic.

 To learn more about cookies view our [Privacy Policy](https://unikorn.se/privacy-policy).
 By clicking “I accept” or “X” on the banner or using our site, you consent to the use of cookies unless you have disabled them.